409H/eoa-migrator/README.md

 ### EIP-17

 Currently, the owned contracts checked for EIP173 interface only.
 It does this by calling `owner()` on the contract and if it is successful, it assumes EIP173 interface and allows you to call `transferOwnership()`.

+### Gas estimation

+On some assets views, the application will give you a rough gas estimation on all the transactions you'll need to perform on all the assets you have of that type.
+This is a _very rough_ gas estimation and uses a static `gas limit` to calculate.
+The math is `(gas limit * number of assets) * gas safe low`.